Neil Frame 26/04/23

-If we took one thing away from our painstaking trawl of London’s greatest street food villages, promenades and converted warehouses…
+If we took one thing away from our painstaking trawl of London’s markets – from street food villages, to awning-covered squares and converted warehouses…

 …it was a second box of raclette from Kappacasein.

-But we also took home something in a more enriching, metaphorical sense; that is, a refined, tried-and-tested collection of the finest fresh produce and street food markets in London, which, today, we would like to share with you – because sharing is caring.
+But we also took home something in a more enriching, metaphorical sense; that is, a refined, tried-and-tested collection of the finest London markets, which, today, we would like to share with you…

 Berwick Street | Soho